Didymoctenia

-Didymoctenia is a monotypic moth genus in the family Geometridae and subfamily Ennominae which was described by Warren in 1901.
+Didymoctenia is a monotypic genus of moths in the family Geometridae and subfamily Ennominae which was described by Warren in 1901.
 Its only species, Didymoctenia exsuperata, the thick-lined bark moth, was first described by Francis Walker in 1860.
 It is found in Australia.

 Life cycle

 Early instar caterpillars are brownish white with varying dots with a brown head.
 As the caterpillar reaches its last instar it turns green and will be almost completely covered in small black dots.